 The Office of Cost Analysis (OCA) sets F&A rates with the federal government based on formulas and negotiation processes set forth in the Uniform Guidance.

 - must use the federally approved rates for all sponsored projects, unless an exception to policy has been granted in advance of proposal submission or it meets the University’s pre-approved criteria for a reduced rate; and

 - may not offer or promise a reduced rate to a Sponsor in advance of receipt of an approved waiver.

 Principal investigators can petition for such F&A reductions for an individual project.
-Colleges have the authority to approve most waivers; the Vice President for Research will make decisions on waivers that have broad institutional impact.
+Colleges have the authority to approve most waivers; the Office of the Vice President for Research will make decisions on waivers that have broad institutional impact.
 See Administrative Procedure: Requesting Facilities and Administrative (Indirect) Cost Reductions for guidance.
 Waivers will not be approved for an entire type or class of project.

 Indirect Cost Recovery (ICR), generated by F&A rates applied to external funds, is typically shared by the colleges substantially contributing to the work of a sponsored project and is typically also shared among departments contributing to the work of a sponsor project, usually in proportion to their contribution.
 Mandatory sharing of ICR is required when a project meets the thresholds outlined in Administrative Procedure: Sharing Indirect Cost Recovery Among Collaborating Collegiate Units.
 Units must document ICR sharing arrangements at time of proposal review and submission.